 Find an activity you can do regularly.
 You can take part in a team sport, attend classes at a leisure centre, or just be more active in your daily routine by walking or cycling instead of travelling by car or public transport.

 If being outdoors appeals to you, Green Gym projects, run with The Conservation Volunteers (TCV), provide exercise for people who do not like the idea of the gym or indoor exercise classes.
 To find out more, visit the TCV website.

 If you like walking, visit the Walking for Health website to find a walking group near you.
 Walking for Health groups can support people who have health problems, including mental health conditions.

 Exercise on prescription

-If you haven't exercised for a long time or are concerned about the effects of exercise on your body or health, ask your GP about exercise on prescription.
+If you have not exercised for a long time or are concerned about the effects of exercise on your body or health, ask a GP about exercise on prescription.